Thomas Commeraw

-Name
+Thomas W. Commeraw (c.
+1772–1823), also known erroneously as Thomas H. Commereau, was an early 19th century Black American potter and businessman.
+Commeraw operated his pottery workshop in the Corlears Hook area of lower Manhattan in the from the 1790s to 1819.
+He was a member of the free Black community in Manhattan and was involved in local and national campaigns for abolition of slavery.
+In 1820 he travelled to Sierra Leone as part of the settlement of the American Colonization Society.
+He returned to the USA after the death of his wife during a forced relocation in the colony.

+His pots are in a number of major collections including the Metropolitan Museum of Art, National Museum of American History, National Museum of African American History and Culture, and Colonial Williamsburg.
+In 2024 the New York Historical held the first major solo exhibition about his work: Crafting Freedom: The Life and Legacy of Free Black Potter Thomas W. Commeraw.

+Mistaken ethnic identity and name

+Until 2010 it was presumed that Commeraw was white.
+Researcher Brandt Zipp confirmed that he was Black, part of the community of approx 7,000 Free Blacks in New York City.
+In the 1800 U.S. Federal Census he was recorded as "Thomas Commeraw, a Black" as the head of a seven-person househol in the 7th Ward.

-An exhibition of early American pottery in 1931 presented a “Commeraw Stoneware Jug.”
+His ethnic identity was also obscured by the misspelling of his name as Commereau.
+In 1931 an exhibition of early American pottery presented a “Commeraw Stoneware Jug.”
 Although the catalogue did not yet reflect the erroneous spelling of “Commereau” that would become popular with later pottery catalogues, such as Ketchum's important record of New York potters, it also did not mention the ethnicity of Commeraw, leaving the reader to assume that he was an American of European ancestry, like the rest of the potters documented in the catalogue.
 The later misspelling “Commereau,” found copied in the museum records of Winterthur and numerous other institutions, likely stems from an 1800 census that listed “Commeraw /a Black/” living in New York's Seventh Ward.
 The cursive handwriting could easily be misread as Commereau, sparking a series of authors and museums to first assume a French-African identity, and later a French identity, as the newer sources referred to previous books and lost the original census referent.
 With only the French name Commereau to go by, it made sense for museums to assume a European identity for the potter who worked in a European style.
 This simple misspelling shaped the way Commeraw was interpreted and understood for decades.